-Trichotemnomania (TTM) is described as a mental disorder that is characterized by compulsive habit of hair pulling or consistent urge to pull one’s hair which ultimately results in the alopecia or hair loss.
+Trichotemnomania (TTM) is described as a mental disorder that is characterized by compulsive habit of hair cutting or shaving hair which ultimately results in the alopecia or hair loss.

-It is a condition in which patients try to pull off their hair especially in the area of the head and around the eyes which provides them with some sort of briefed feeling of positivity or pleasure.
-They try so hard to pull their hair that it may result in severe distress and heavy hair loss.
+It is a condition in which patients try to cut or shave their hair especially in the area of the head and around the eyes which provides them with some sort of briefed feeling of positivity or pleasure.
+They try so hard to cut or shave their hair that it may result in severe distress and heavy hair loss.
 Any kind of forceful resistance to this habit may typically fail and leads to a more distressful condition.

 Majorly it is considered as a genetic disorder that runs in the family.
 But sometimes other disorders such as OCD (obsessive-compulsive disorder) or body dysmorphic disorder can lead to this condition.
-Among these patients the vulnerability to the adoption of this habit of hair pulling is most likely to happen in episodes following the periods of anxiety or stress.
-These patients are usually well-aware of their habit and they admit their behavior meanwhile, on examination of the head area provides evidence of this habit in the form of their broken hair in this particular area.
+Among these patients the vulnerability to the adoption of this habit of hair cut or shave is most likely to happen in episodes following the periods of anxiety or stress.
+These patients are usually well-aware of their habit and they admit their behavior meanwhile, on examination of the head area provides evidence of this habit in the form of their hair-cutting or shaving in this particular area.
 In some cases, patients may tend to shave off their hair to improve the way they look because their existing look may give doubts or negative feelings about them.

 This disorder is more likely to occur among the female population and the prevalence is about 10% greater than in men.
 It is estimated to develop in every one to four percent of the population and more likely to affect them in their childhood or early adult age.